Troubleshooting High Availability

 Verify Connectivity

-Check Status > Interfaces and ensure the Sync interface shows a link on both units.
-If there is no link, ensure a cable is connected between the two units.
+Check Status > Interfaces and ensure the Sync interface shows a link on both nodes.
+If there is no link, ensure a cable is connected between the two nodes.
 The ports on the current devices are Auto-MDIX so either a straight-through patch or a crossover cable will work.
 If a short cable is in use, try a longer cable (minimum 3ft/1m).
 If a link can still not be achieved, try using a small switch or VLAN between the two nodes.

 Add a firewall rule to the Sync interface to allow ICMP echo requests and then attempt to ping from one firewall to the other to ensure they can reach each other at layer 3.
 If they cannot, double check the interface IP address and subnet mask settings, along with the cabling.